percona/k8spxc-docs/docs/replication.md

       type: LoadBalancer
 ```

+!!! note

-**NOTE**: This will create a LoadBalancer per each Percona XtraDB Cluster Pod.
+    This will create a LoadBalancer per each Percona XtraDB Cluster Pod.
     In most cases, for cross-region replication to work this Load Balancer should
     be internet-facing.

 To list the endpoints assigned to PXC Pods list the Kubernetes Service objects by
 executing `kubectl get services -l "app.kubernetes.io/instance=CLUSTER_NAME"` command.